-The 2019 Equipment Leasing & Finance Industry Horizon Report emphasizes forward-looking economic and industry insights related to the U.S. economy—including near- and medium-term economic risks.
+The most recent Equipment Leasing & Finance Industry Horizon Report emphasizes forward-looking economic and industry insights related to the U.S. economy—including near- and medium-term economic risks.
 The Foundation commissioned Keybridge Research to conduct this comprehensive research on the size and expected growth of the U.S. equipment finance market.

-Key findings from the 2019 Equipment Leasing & Finance Horizon Report include:
+Highlights from the 2022 Equipment Leasing & Finance Industry Horizon Report include:

-- The end-user survey also revealed that 79% of respondents who acquired equipment or software in 2018 used at least one form of financing to do so (i.e., lease, secured loan, or line of credit).
-This represents a substantial increase compared to the Foundation’s 2017 estimate (58%) and a return to levels observed in 2015 (78%) and 2011 (72%).
+- Share of businesses using financing remains steady.
+79.3% of survey respondents who acquired equipment or software in 2021 used at least one form of financing to do so (i.e., lease, secured loan, or line of credit).
+This is nearly identical to the Foundation’s estimate for 2018, which was based on a 2019 end-user survey.

-- The majority of respondents expect the volume of their equipment and software acquisitions to remain the same over the next 12 months (56%), while the share of end-users who expect volume to increase (22%) roughly matches the share who expect it to decrease (21%).
-Of those who expect acquisitions to increase, the majority (59%) expect to use a financing method to cover at least a portion of the cost.
+- Positive outlook for 2022 acquisitions.
+A plurality of respondents expects the volume of their equipment and software acquisitions to remain the same over the next 12 months (43%), while a roughly equal percentage expect their acquisitions will increase (30%) vs. decrease (26%).
+The most commonly selected equipment investment verticals among end-users who plan to boost their equipment and software acquisition are computers (43%), software (38%), office equipment (36%), and communications equipment (28%), reflecting the importance of these verticals to business operations in a post-pandemic environment.
+Of those who expect acquisitions to increase, a sizeable majority (69%) expect to use a financing method to cover at least a portion of the cost.